 Two-directional data verification: In this approach, vehicles in each direction of a two-way road form a separated media channel to forward regional messages along the road.
-Thus a generated regional message will have two separated and independent media channels to propagate.
+Thus a generated regional message will have two separate and independent media channels to propagate.
 If a recipient vehicle on the propagation path wants to accept the regional message instead of simply forwarding it, the vehicle will need to receive the identical message from both directional channels to ensure that the message has not been altered by any vehicle along the data propagation path.

 In order for an attacker to alter a propagating regional message without being detected, the attacker needs to: (i) have two cooperative vehicles on both driving directions and (ii) both malicious vehicles must be placed between the source of the regional message and the recipient vehicle.
-Such an attack is very hard to deploy on a two-way traffic road, because two collaborative malicious vehicles only meet once and they pass away toward each other's opposite direction very quickly.
-If attackers have such two cooperative vehicles, they can only attack our proposed system within a short time period when these two vehicles meet or are in a closed range.
+Such an attack is very hard to deploy on a two-way traffic road, because two collaborative malicious vehicles only meet once and pass each other on the opposite direction quickly.
+If attackers have such two cooperative vehicles, they can only attack our proposed system within a short period of time when these two vehicles meet or are in a closed range.